named-data/NLSR/docs/SECURITY-CONFIG.rst

 NLSR      /\<network\>/\<site\>/%C1.Router/\<router-name\>/NLSR /ndn/edu/ucla/%C1.Router/rt1/NLSR  /ndn/edu/ucla/%C1.Router/rt1/NLSR/KEY/5/%00/%01
 ========  ===================================================== =================================  ===============================================

 Users should create keys according to the naming and signing hierarchies above.
+The ``%C1.Operator`` and ``%C1.Router`` labels are NDN keywords that should not be modified by the user.

 .. note::

-    Detailed information about key setup is given in NLSR Developer's Guide.
+    Detailed information about key setup is given in NLSR Developer's Guide and the :doc:`beginners-guide`.

 Certificate Publishing
 ----------------------